idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ### Kaggle submission results

 The Random Forest model parameters were changed to reflect a larger number of observations in the training set for the first Random Forest submission.
-Even so the RF model took multiple hours to build on the author's workstation.
+Even so, the RF model took multiple hours to build on the author's workstation.

-Included here is the best scored entry.
-Full details can me found in [ExtraCredit.html](https://dpcrook.github.io/SR_Foundations_DS_Fall_2015/capstone/GiveMeSomeCredit/ExtraCredit.html))
+Full details can be found in [ExtraCredit.html](https://dpcrook.github.io/SR_Foundations_DS_Fall_2015/capstone/GiveMeSomeCredit/ExtraCredit.html).

+**FIXME: Include image** and AUC score

 # Ideas for future research

 - The Random Forest generation took a large amount of wall clock time to build its model, especially when using most of the training set.
 During iteration, the author was forced to greatly reduce to training set size in order to iterate experiments in a reasonable amount of time.
 Investigations into parallel computation for speedup would help on this aspect.

-- Come up with a better strategy to clip or cull outliers in the provided training and test data, or otherwise normalize them.
+- Come up with a better strategy to clip or cull extreme outliers in the provided training and test data, or otherwise normalize them.
 Some of the variables in the training data set had outliers of many orders of magnitude beyond the inter-quartile range.
-For example, in `RevolvingUtilizationOfUnsecuredLines`, the extreme outliers should have been clipped.
+For example, in `RevolvingUtilizationOfUnsecuredLines` the extreme outliers should have been clipped.

 - Run experiments on the best ways of filling in **NA** values for this dataset.
-Compare methods of imputation and other traditional ways , and perhaps impute the missing values in `MonthlyIncome` and `NumberOfDependents`
+Compare methods of imputation and other traditional ways.
+  - Perhaps impute the missing values in `MonthlyIncome` and `NumberOfDependents` using *both* the included training and test datasets as one combined sample.
+The test dataset also had **NA**s for these variables, and the author ended up *imputing* the values separately in order to make predictions on the test dataset for the extra credit portion.

 ### Boosting and Other Binary Classifiers

-The following binary classifiers<sup id="afootnote4">[4](#footnote4)</sup> were not covered in the course, but could be tried to observe if any of them would create higher-performaing models:
+The following binary classifiers<sup id="afootnote4">[4](#footnote4)</sup> were not covered in the course, but could be tried to observe if any of them would create higher-performing models:

 - Bayesian networks
 - Support vector machines
 - Neural networks

+Many kaggle competitors employ "ensemble" method where multiple machine learning models are built and *combined* for an overall output.

+#### Boosting

 Another technique, boosting, could additionally be used to improve upon the model result.
 This method was not covered in course materials, but can often lead to better predictive models.